 Ockwells Road, Maidenhead, Berkshire, SL6

-- Grade I listed manor house with extensive accommodation
+- Grade I listed manor house with about 42 acres

 - Excellent equestrian facilities including 20 stables & polo field

 - Grade I listed threshing barn & dovecote

 - 3 bedroom entrance lodge, garaging, further outbuildings